[ASC-list] WA Event: Social Media for Science

 Established in 1990 by Founding Director Professor Fiona Stanley, the Telethon Institute was among the first to adopt a multidisciplinary approach to major health issues: clinical research, laboratory sciences and epidemiologists all under the one roof, to tackle complex diseases and issues in a number of ways.

-Social media use includes Facebook, Twitter and Youtube.
+Social media use includes Facebook, Twitter, and Youtube.

-Outreach and Education Officer at the International Centre for Radio Astronomy Research
+Kirsten Gottschalk - Outreach and Education Officer at the International Centre for Radio Astronomy Research